gradel/trackie/README.md

 ```
 Mandatory field is

-- client - in the clients table whose value is the path to your work tracking file
+- at least one entry in the clients table whose value is the path to a work tracking file

 Optional fields are: